wkjagt/review-all-the-things/README.md

 #### Setup the Chrome extension
 Install the Chrome extension from the `chrome_extension` folder in this repository.
-Richt click on the icon and click options.
-Fill in the details.
-It will ask you for a secret.
-This is **NOT** the secret you used for the GitHub webhooks, but your personal secret which can be obtained from the Rails application which you installed in step 2.
-Visit the front page and click 'login with GitHub'.
+On the extensions page, click *options*.
+The rest should be automatic.